purothemes/polestar/readme.txt

 == Description ==

 Lead the way with Polestar.
 It's fast loading, responsive, lightweight and flexible design is perfectly suited for building dynamic pages with SiteOrigin's Page Builder and selling with WooCommerce.
+Ecommerce features include a menu mini-cart and product quick-view.
 Polestar features a sticky header, beautiful header search, scroll to top and just the right amount of Customizer theme settings.
 Page level settings let you adjust the theme layout on a page by page basis, perfect for landing pages.
 If you run a blog, Polestar is ready with awesome features including a full-width posts slider integrated with Jetpack Featured Content, an author box and related posts section.

 == Installation ==